 Amy Botula, Arts Integration Coach, is a writer and former educator.
 For sixteen years, Amy worked as a classroom teacher—beginning her career at Peninsula Year-Round School and concluding it at Wilson High School.
 As a classroom teacher, she witnessed firsthand the power that the integration of the visual and performing arts has on learning.
 She watched once reluctant students thrive when given the opportunity to express themselves visually or through performance.
 And, as a high school student who transferred between her sophomore and junior year, taking an Introduction to Humanities class helped Amy to find a sense of place and purpose.
 That one class inspired her to study art history at Oberlin College and to be a teacher.
 Last year, Amy returned to the classroom as a student and participated in the Independent Publishing Resource Center’s Writing Certificate Program.
 For her final project, she published a collection of essays entitled GLOSSARY.
 Prior to becoming Implementation Manager, Amy worked as an Arts Integration Coach for The Right Brain Initiative, bringing together many of the things Amy loves—collaboration, inquiry, creativity, and the arts.
 Amy works with East Gresham Elementary and Powell Valley in the Gresham-Barlow School District and with Sitton, James John, Vestal, Lewis, and Whitman in Portland Public Schools.

 Christi Crowley is responsible for fundraising, marketing, and grant writing to support Young Audiences’ arts in education programs that serve over 80,000 students each year.
 Christi has a background in project management and education and has a BA from Boston College in Elementary Education and Sociology.
-As a native Montanan, a love for outdoor activities and adventuring is in her blood, and in her free time you can find her hiking with her dog Rio, swimming, or traveling the world.
+As a native Montanan, a love for outdoor activities and adventuring is in her blood, and in her free time you can find her hiking in Forest Park with her dog Rio, swimming, or traveling the world.